 California Scenario, a 1.6-acre public sculpture garden, was created as a series of landscapes within a landscape.
 “Water Source,” “Water Use,” “The Desert Land,” “The Forest Walk,” “Land Use,” and “Energy Fountain,” are distinct schemes that symbolize characteristics inherent in the California landscape.
 Completed in 1982, California Scenario is both a metaphorical garden and a minimalist theatrical installation.

 While many of his sculptures are in the collections of the world’s most important museums, Noguchi increasingly became associated with the design of gardens and outdoor spaces toward the end of his 60-year career.
 During his lifetime, he established a garden museum of in Queens, New York, which opened to the public in 1985.
+Henry would go on to support the Noguchi Museum after Noguchi’s death, giving more than 300,000 dollars to the development and support of the museum’s programming.

 In 1999, based on Noguchi’s last wishes, another museum was created on the island of Shikoku in Japan, where he had a studio for many years.
 The museum showcases the atelier where Noguchi created his largest stone sculptures.